 The common access point for digital menus in the restaurant is a printed QR code.
 When the pandemic started, this solution was a great quick fix, but with 73% of diners saying that their experience is improved by restaurant technology, it’s clear that contactless dining is here to stay.
 Your menu access point should meet the same standard you expect from everything else that goes on your table.

-Choose an access point that:
+Choose a physical access point that:

 - Has an attractive design